nikitavoloboev/data/programming-languages/haskell/haskell-libraries/haskell-libraries.md

 - [relude](https://github.com/kowainik/relude) - Safe, performant, user-friendly and lightweight Haskell standard library.
 - [hypertypes](https://github.com/lamdu/hypertypes) - Types parameterised by hypertypes.
 - [propagators](https://github.com/ekmett/propagators) - The Art of the Propagator.
+- [Blarney](https://github.com/mn416/blarney) - Haskell library for hardware description that builds a range of HDL abstractions on top of a small set of core circuit primitives.

 ## Links